 Available with Geostatistical Analyst license.

-The geostatistical layer is similar to all layers in ArcGIS Pro.
-You can add it to a map, remove it, display it, and alter the symbology.
+The geostatistical layer is similar to other layers in ArcGIS Pro.
+You can add it to a map, remove it, display it, and alter its symbology.
 However, a geostatistical layer differs from other layers by the way it is created and stored.
 A geostatistical layer can only be created by Geostatistical Analyst interpolation methods.
 Most layer types store the reference to the data source, the symbology for displaying the layer, and other defining characteristics.
-A geostatistical layer stores the source of the data from which it was created, the symbology, and other defining characteristics, but it also stores the model parameters from the interpolation.
+A geostatistical layer stores the source of the data from which it was created, the symbology, and other defining characteristics, as well as the model parameters from the interpolation.
 From the Properties page for a geostatistical layer, you can view both the original data source and the model parameters.

-You can also see general information about the layer with the General and Source tabs, as well as view the interpolation parameters in the Summary tab.
-Additionally, export options and other operations related to Symbology and appearance can be altered in the contextual ribbon tab for geostatistical layers.
+You can also see general information about the layer on the General and Source tabs, as well as view the interpolation parameters on the Summary tab.
+Additionally, export options and other operations related to symbology and appearance can be altered on the contextual ribbon tab for geostatistical layers.

 A geostatistical layer can be viewed in two different formats: filled contours and contours.